Lycia Blue Cruise,

 take an optional trip to nearby archaeological site of Myra, or Demre for the St-Nicholas Church, or the ruins at Xanthos and Letoon.

-Day Seven: Camli Burun-Batikkaya Bay
+Day 7: Camli Burun-Batikkaya Bay

 After an early start to Çamli Burun, a natural bay edged with pine-clad hills, your last night on board is spent in Batikkaya Bay.

-Day Eight: Fethiye
+Day 8: Fethiye

 Arriving back in Fethiye after breakfast, it is time to say farewell to your gulet and crew.